Molcas/OpenMolcas/doc/source/users.guide/programs/mcpdft.rst

               </KEYWORD>

 :kword:`WJOB`
-  This keyword allows one to write the energies and eigenstates of MC-PDFT or MS-PDFT into file:`JOBIPH` (or file:`wavefunction.h5`).
-For MC-PDFT, only the energy of each state is written into file:`JOBIPH` (or file:`wavefunction.h5`), since an MC-PDFT calculation is based on a previous wave function (CASSCF, SA-CASSCF, RASSCF, GASSCF, DMRG-SCF, CASCI, RASCI...); for MS-PDFT, both the energy and the CI coefficients of the eigenstates are written into file:`JOBIPH`, because an MS calculation changes the wave functions.
+    This keyword allows one to write the energies and eigenstates of MC-PDFT or MS-PDFT into :file:`JOBIPH` (or :file:`wavefunction.h5`).
+For MC-PDFT, only the energy of each state is written into :file:`JOBIPH` (or :file:`wavefunction.h5`), since an MC-PDFT calculation is based on a previous wave function (CASSCF, SA-CASSCF, RASSCF, GASSCF, DMRG-SCF, CASCI, RASCI...); for MS-PDFT, both the energy and the CI coefficients of the eigenstates are written into :file:`JOBIPH`, because an MS calculation changes the wave functions.
 The latter option is not yet available for DMRG-SCF reference wave functions.

   .. xmldoc:: <KEYWORD MODULE="MCPDFT" NAME="WJOB" APPEAR="Write into JOBIPH" KIND="SINGLE" LEVEL="BASIC">
               %%Keyword: WJOB <basic>
               <HELP>
               Enable one to write the energies and eigenstates of MC-PDFT or MS-PDFT into the JOBIPH file.
               </HELP>
               </KEYWORD>

 :kword:`FILEORB`
-  This keyword allows one to set as reference wave function file instead of file:`JOBIPH` a different one, in particular an HDF5 file.
-If the MC-PDFT is to be followed by an MPSSI calculation for a reference DMRG wave function, please also add the kewyword :kword:`WJOB`.
+  This keyword allows one to set as reference wave function file instead of :file:`JOBIPH` a different one, in particular an HDF5 file.
+If the MC-PDFT is to be followed by an MPSSI calculation for a reference DMRG wave function, please also add the keyword :kword:`WJOB`.
-Example: `fileorb=wavefunction.h5`
+  Example: ``FileOrb = wavefunction.h5``

   .. xmldoc:: <KEYWORD MODULE="MCPDFT" NAME="FILEORB" APPEAR="Set reference wave function file" KIND="STRING" LEVEL="BASIC">
               %%Keyword: FILEORB <basic>
               <HELP>
               Enables one to set the reference wave function file for an MC-PDFT run, in particular for an HDF5 formatted file.
               </HELP>